medic/cht-docs/content/en/docs/design/personas/implementing-government-partners.md

 linkTitle: "Implementing and Government Partners"
 weight: 7
 description: >
-  TK
----

   Implementing and Government Partners aim to increase access to quality, affordable care and to build a new model of care with demonstrated evidence for impact and scalability.
 They are interested in pioneering data-driven approaches to achieve the desired community health outcomes.
+---

 ## About